Pets, Livestock, and HABs

 - specimen shipment to an analytical laboratory approved by the Water Board

-Apply for funding by completing the Illness Information Section of the HAB Portal bloom incident form.
+Apply for reimbursement by completing the Illness Information Section of the HAB Portal bloom incident form.

 REPORTING: Reporting confirmed or suspected cases will help prevent other animal and human exposures to cyanobacterial toxins.
 Please complete the Illness Information Section on the Freshwater Bloom Incident Report Form.
 See the HAB-related Illness Tracking webpage for information on previously reported animal illnesses related to HABs in California.